 Jimmy received treatment for his heartworm infection, including two Melarsomine injections 24 hours apart and additional medications, and was sent home for observation and forced rest.

 A PetPace smart collar was applied to Jimmy to monitor adherence with the veterinarian’s instructions to restrict activity.
-The collar was also intended to detect development of potential complications from the treatment.
+The collar was also intended to detect the development of potential complications from the treatment.

-The PetPace algorithm produces minute-by-minute activity data as well as periodic analysis, averages and trends.
+The PetPace algorithm produces minute-by-minute activity data as well as periodic analysis, averages, and trends.
 Jimmy’s daily activity chart can be seen below.
 Each bar on the graph represents a 2-minute activity score – the higher the bar, the more intense the activity.

 To assist the dog’s owner in maintaining activity restriction, an alert for activity above a pre-determined threshold was added to the PetPace monitoring system.
 Jimmy’s veterinarian defined an approved level of movement.
 Any activity above that level generated an alert, which was sent to the owner.
 The veterinary staff also had continuous and unlimited access to the data and the alerts.